Endeavour (TV series): References to earlier series

 A number of references to the Inspector Morse series were included in the pilot, serving to introduce younger versions of characters who appeared in the original series or to place iconic series or character elements into the film.
 For example, in an early episode, Morse states that he abstains from alcohol.
 After he faints at the mortuary, Thursday encourages him to drink a glass of real ale, after which Morse is shown drinking several pints before the episode's close.

-In the closing moments, as Thursday asks Morse where he sees himself in 20 years, Morse looks in the rear view mirror and the eyes of Thaw are shown in the reflection.
-At the same time, the original series music begins and plays through the credits, This effect is repeated in the closing scenes of series 9.
+In the closing moments, as Thursday asks Morse where he sees himself in 20 years, Morse looks in the rear view mirror and the face of John Thaw, the original Morse actor, is shown in the reflection.
+At the same time, the original series music begins and plays through the credits.
+This effect is repeated in the closing scenes of the last episode of series 9.

-In addition to the eyes-in-the-mirror scene, Endeavour includes another recognition of Thaw.
+In addition to the face-in-the-mirror scene, Endeavour includes another recognition of Thaw.
 His daughter, Abigail Thaw, appears as the editor of the Oxford Mail, whom Morse questions.
-Abigail Thaw, daughter of the original Morse actor John Thaw, played the part of Dorothea Frazil (the name is a pun on Frazil ice vs. thaw) in a scene at the Oxford Mail.
 At the end of the scene she pauses for a moment, then asks if she has met him before, eventually noting it may have been "in another life".